digicosmos86/growthings-lessons/content/unit1/lesson2.md

 Well, it turns out that we can use artificial light sources.
 Connect the LED strip and turn it on without letting the students see the code.
 The LED strip turns on and only shows two colors - red and blue.
 Why is that?
 Actually, most of the plant grow lights are red and blue.
 [See this Google Image Search result](https://www.google.com/search?q=plant+grow+light&safe=off&biw=1310&bih=714&tbm=isch&source=lnms&sa=X&ved=0ahUKEwiljonkrZXbAhWSq1kKHRt3BlQQ_AUIigIoAQ).

 Why are are these commercial grow lights also red and blue?
-The [reading material]() explains it perfectly:
+The {{% button href="https://www.dropbox.com/s/7pi9lnz0b6m2peo/Lesson%202.%20Can%20plants%20see%20light.docx?dl=1" icon="fa fa-download"%}}Reading Meaterial{{% /button %}} explains it perfectly:

 Plants have adapted, over millions of years, to use sunlight as their source of energy to grow through the process of photosynthesis.
 In photosynthesis a plant produces sugar when a plant’s chlorophyll is exposed to light with a wavelength of in the visible part of the light spectrum of 400–700 nanometers.
 The amount of sugar is almost directly proportional to the intensity of the light.
 We can use this knowledge to expose plants to light of a specific frequency during each phase of its development.